30+ years of experience

 Harris County District Attorney Decides Whether to Charge

 In Harris County, the district attorney makes the decision whether to charge you with a crime.
 In the majority of cases, one of the assistants stationed at the intake division of the District Attorney’s office will review the case for filing.
 More often than not, this will involve a single phone call from an officer on the scene.
 During the call, the officer will explain to the assistant the facts of his case and the assistant will make the immediate decision whether probable cause exists to charge a crime.
+You do not have the right to a criminal lawyer at this time.
 It is important to note that in the vast majority of cases an Assistant DA makes the decision to charge based solely on a short phone call with the officer.
 Any information, including exculpatory information, is controlled by the officer on the scene.